pipistero/Unity-ResourcesFeature/README.md

 //Add amount to integer resource _resourcesController.AddAmount(ResourceType.Stone, 100, this);

-//Add amount to integer resource _resourcesController.AddAmount(ResourceType.Stone, new BigInteger(100), this);
+//Add amount to BigInteger resource _resourcesController.AddAmount(ResourceType.Stone, new BigInteger(100), this);
 ```